 Baltimore on the Prairie 2020

 Five immensely talented teachers make up the 2020 faculty, two of them teaching as a team, encompassing a variety of techniques.
-Broderie perse, needleturn applique, prepared edge applique, wool applique, dimensional flowers, embroidery and an Australian influence in design are just a few of the Session's highlights.
+Broderie perse, needleturn applique, prepared edge applique, wool applique, dimensional flowers, and embroidery are just a few of the Session's highlights.

 A forty year career in education followed Barbara's college and graduate work.
 In addition to teaching on the high school and college levels, Barbara traveled extensively, often organizing and leading students on trips throughout Europe, Africa, and Asia.
 During those years Barbara dabbled in various forms of needlework--needlepoint, crochet, knitting, flag making, and quilting.

 In 2006, she met and fell in love with Bill Carper, a retired businessman who lives in Charles City, VA.
 They married in 2008, and Barbara moved to an idyllic spot on the historic James River, not far from Williamsburg.
 While her husband refers to their location as nirvana, she calls it the boondocks, noting that there are few neighbors and that the closest grocery is 25 minutes away.
 The nearest quilt shop, well....